French Chaser: History

 For many years the AQPS were registered for administrative purposes as Selle Français.
 Since 2005 an AQPS studbook is now maintained with its specific breeding rules.

 The AQPS racing breed developed around the end of the 19th century when French farmers began to cross cart horse mares with Thoroughbred stallions to produce a fast and hardy horse that has proven to be best suited for steeplechase racing.
 The French national studs made available to local breeders at affordable prices "stayer" TB stallions which were disregarded by the flat-race industry.
 The average person most likely would not be able to see any difference between an AQPS and a Thoroughbred as evolution of the breed has resulted in AQPS horses today being a minimum of 87.5 percent Thoroughbred.
 The remaining 12.5 percent must be French saddle-bred, usually from AQPS itself but Selle Français and Anglo-Arab blood is also permissible.
-The fact that many AQPS horses have now over 98% of Thoroughbred blood is raising questions about the relevance of the breed.

-The Association des Eleveurs d'AQPS is a member partner in the French Racing and Breeding Committee (FRBC).

-If anything, the AQPS is a form of repeat of what was done in England 300 years ago with the Thoroughbred, albeit with French foundation mares.
-Interest in AQPS chasers in Great-Britain started in earnest in 1987 when Nupsala, trained by François Doumen, came to win the King George VIth Chase beating champion Desert Orchid by 15 lengths.

-Probably the best-known AQPS horse in the world is Al Capone II, who won the Grade One Grand Steeple-Chase de Paris in 1997 plus seven consecutive Grade One Prix La Haye Jousselin steeplechase races at Auteuil Hippodrome from 1993 through 1999.
-His full brother The Fellow won the Prix La Haye Jousselin in 1990, the Grand Steeple-Chase de Paris in 1991 and enjoyed even greater success in England where he won the King George VI Chase in 1991 and 1992 and the Cheltenham Gold Cup in 1994.
-First Gold met with success in the King George VI Chase in 2000, winning by 12 lengths, and followed on to win the Punchestown Gold Cup.
-Both Al Capone II and The Fellow were reverse crosses, out of Thoroughbred mares and an AQPS sire.
+In France, Al Capone II won the Grade One Grand Steeple-Chase de Paris in 1997 and seven consecutive Grade One Prix La Haye Jousselin steeplechase races at Auteuil Hippodrome between 1993 and 1999.
+His full brother The Fellow won the Prix La Haye Jousselin in 1990 and the Grand Steeple-Chase de Paris in 1991 and then – in England – the King George VI Chase in 1991 and 1992 and the Cheltenham Gold Cup in 1994.

+In other races in the British Isles, Nupsala, trained by François Doumen, won the King George VIth Chase in 1987, with a lead over Desert Orchid of 15 lengths.
+First Gold won the King George VI Chase in 2000 by 12 lengths, and later won the Punchestown Gold Cup; Edredon Bleu won the Queen Mother Champion Chase in 2000 and the King George VI Chase in 2003.
 Three of the horses have won the Grand National at Aintree: Mon Môme in 2009; Neptune Collonges in 2012; and Pineau de Re in 2014.

-Orphée des Blins won the Grand Pardubice Steeplechase in 2012, 2013 and 2014, and Edredon Bleu won the Queen Mother Champion Chase in 2000 and the King George VI Chase in 2003.
+Orphée des Blins won the Grand Pardubice Steeplechase in the Czech Republic in 2012, 2013 and 2014.